Skip to content

 The takeaway for kids is this: when you mix two substances and they each keep their own properties, you've made a mixture, and you can almost always pull them apart again using those same properties.
 That's a different idea from a chemical change, where two substances combine into something brand new that you can't easily get back.

-Iron filings and sand is the demo that teaches this standard for me every single year.
-I dump a small pile on a paper plate at the front of the room and stir it together with a craft stick.
+Iron filings and sand is the demo I'd lead with on this standard.
+Dump a small pile on a paper plate at the front of the room and stir it together with a craft stick.
 Looks like one gross gray mixture.
-Then I take a magnet wrapped in a sandwich bag, hold it just above the pile, and the iron filings jump up to the bag like they were waiting for permission.
+Then take a magnet wrapped in a sandwich bag, hold it just above the pile, and the iron filings jump up to the bag like they were waiting for permission.
 The sand sits there.
 Kids gasp every time.
 Pull the bag off, peel it inside-out, and the iron filings drop into a clean cup.
 The sand never moved.
 It was still sand.
 The iron was still iron.
 That one demo does more than a week of definitions.
 After they see it, the question "is this still iron?" answers itself.

 ⚠️ Misconceptions Your Students May Have